Area 51 Project - Pietro's 1997 Fourtrax 300:

 Honda's Fourtrax 300 is a long proven reliable workhorse and this one has lived up to that reputation.
 Having hauled out a number of moose over the last couple years, it certainly earns its keep.

-WE started with the carburetor which was slowly seeping gas from the bowl gasket.
-A rebuild kit was purchased at Honda One.
+We started with the carburetor which was slowly seeping gas from the bowl gasket so a rebuild kit was purchased at Honda One in Mount Pearl.
 We found the mid range jet plugged almost completely full of gunk.
 All the jets, needle, float and gaskets were replaced with those from the kit.

 The original fuel line had been replaced at some point with aftermarket clear line which was hard as a rock.
 We picked up a couple feet of Honda Fuel line installed and trimmed to length.